-In response to a Notice issued to Donaldson by the NSW Resources Regulator under Section 240 of the NSW Mining Act 1992 on 11 July 2019 (during the previous reporting period), during this reporting period a review of water quality in mine water storages was undertaken by Hydro Engineering and Consulting Pty Ltd (HEC).
-The resulting report, the Donaldson Coal Mine Review of Mine Water Storage Quality (HEC, 2020), was provided to the Resources Regulator as Attachment 2 of the amended MOP.
-The key findings of this review were as follows.
+In response to a Notice issued to Donaldson by the NSW Resources Regulator under Section 240 of the NSW Mining Act 1992 on 11 July 2019, a review of water quality in mine water storages was undertaken by Hydro Engineering and Consulting Pty Ltd (HEC) in 2020.
+The review provided the following three management action recommendations.